gbmhunter/blog/content/programming/virtual-machines-and-containers/virtual-box/index.md

 The only workaround I am aware of is to enable the "Save Backup Copy" option in the preferences, and hit the save button twice.
 Annoying and far from perfect, but you can get quick at doing this (`Ctrl-S`, `Enter`, `Ctrl-S` does the trick).

-{{< img src="gedit-preferences-enabling-save-backup-copy-to-stop-file-busy-error.png" caption="The 'File Busy' error that you get when trying to save a file across a mounted, shared folder from within Linux system running Gedit."  width="500px" >}}
+{{% figure src="gedit-preferences-enabling-save-backup-copy-to-stop-file-busy-error.png" caption="The 'File Busy' error that you get when trying to save a file across a mounted, shared folder from within Linux system running Gedit."  width="500px" %}}

 You will also have to delete all the `.goutputstream-XXXXXX` files that are created in the directory (these are the backup files).